Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 **Disadvantages**

-Can become complex when the component has too many variations with lots of props.
+It can become complex when the component has too many variations with lots of props.

 **When to increase the flexibility?**